Skip Breadcrumb Links

 Finding work in Ontario is not easy, especially if you are looking for a job prospect before you arrive.
 The job search process of preparing your resume, applying, networking and interviewing for the roles you want is a full-time job that often requires you to be here in person.

-It is possible to have a job prospect before you land.
-If you've already obtained your Permanent Residence status, by following these tips you can increase your chances of finding work before you arrive.
+It is possible to have a job prospect before you land and once you've obtained your Permanent Residence status.
+You can increase your chances of finding work before you arrive by following these tips.

 Different countries have different requirements when it comes to their workforce and job application process.
 A Canadian-style resume is recommended to be no more than 2 pages.
 Resumes should include the most relevant work experience that relates to the job you are applying that dates back no more than 10 years.
 Never list your salary, a picture, or other personal details like your marital status and family information.
 The human rights code in Canada protects employees from having to disclose any of those personal details so that you won’t be discriminated against based on those details